Welcome to Federal Jury Service

 The attendance fee is $40.00 per day.
 Federal employees are paid an attendance fee only during the hours they would not be at work.
 Note: Employees of the U. S. Postal Service are not considered employees of the U. S. Government.

 Checks are sent out weekly, when possible, to your mailing address on record.
 We do not include an itemization of your days of service; however, you will be furnished with a Certificate of Attendance, upon request, listing the date(s) you reported and your attendance fee.
-Your mileage reimbursement is not listed because it is a direct reimbursement of your expenses and is not recoverable by your employer and is not claimed for tax purposes.
+Your mileage reimbursement is not listed because it is a direct reimbursement of your expenses and is not recoverable by your employer, nor is it claimed for tax purposes.
 At this time there is no law that requires employers to pay you or at least make up the difference when you serve on a jury.

 The first day you report, you will be given a one-time orientation and will participate in at least one jury selection.
 If the jury selection is cancelled, due to a change in the court calendar or otherwise, there will not be an orientation held that day, even if it is your first date to report.